KojiV/DeveloperKit/README.md

   world.getPlayers().forEach(p ->
     p.sendMessage(ChatColor.GREEN + "Good job!"

-  )), KRunnable.CancellationActivationType.PREMATURE //The above function runs if the canceled with the type "Premature"
+  )), KRunnable.CancellationActivationType.PREMATURE //The above function runs if the canceled type is "Premature"
   //Specify a task that runs on cancel ).cancelTask(task ->

   world.getPlayers().forEach(p ->
     p.sendMessage(ChatColor.RED + "Failed to kill the zombie!"

-  )), KRunnable.CancellationActivationType.TIME //The above function runs if the canceled with the type "Time" ).runTaskTimer(KBase.getPlugin(), 0L, 20L);
+  )), KRunnable.CancellationActivationType.TIME //The above function runs if the canceled type is "Time" ).runTaskTimer(KBase.getPlugin(), 0L, 20L);
 ```